GDScript Formatter: The fast formatter for Godot 4

 If you renamed the formatter binary to something else, change the command name to match.
 Once this is set up, Zed will automatically format your GDScript files every time you save them.
 If automatic formatting doesn't work, check that format_on_save is set to true in your settings (this is the default).
 You can also format manually by running the editor: format command in Zed.

-To run the formatter with extra options, like --safe or --reorder-code, you can add an args array to the configuration:
+To run the formatter with extra options, like --use-spaces or --reorder-code, you can add an arguments array to the configuration:

-I recommend using the --safe flag if you want extra protection against unwanted changes.
-And for the --reorder-code flag, I would suggest using it manually as a task you run from your command palette, rather than automatically on every save.
+For the --reorder-code flag, I would suggest using it manually as a task you run from your command palette, rather than automatically on every save, as it makes big changes to your files.

 Helix